March 22 – 24, 2019

 How to Register

+The 26th annual Camp Circle of Love took place from Friday, March 22 to Sunday, March 24, 2019.
 Registration includes completing an application and participating in an interview with a LifePath Hospice counselor.
 Based on family income, there is a sliding registration fee from $1 to $25, but, otherwise, the weekend is free of charge.
-Round-trip bus transportation to the camp leaves from the LifePath Hospice office at 3010 W. Azeele Street in Tampa.
+Round-trip bus transportation to the camp is provided.
 Children are accepted to participate in camp based on appropriateness and availability.
 Following the interview, families will be notified as to each camper’s status regarding camp registration and attendance.
 Space is limited and fills on a first-come, first-serve basis.